christoph-fricke/logging-library/README.md

 ### `LoggerStore`

-Uses a static map to store loggers globally.
-Using the same key twice, overrides the logger.
+Little helper class that uses a static map to store loggers globally.
+Using the same key twice, overrides a logger.

 ```typescript
 class LoggerStore {